One of the greatest Irish stories ever told.

 The Shadow of a Gunman

-1 hour 45 minutes including 15 minute interval
+1 hour 30 minutes including, no interval

 ---